joelmartinez16/budget_tracker/README.md

 The budget tracker will keep track of all the entries made online or offline.

-Screenshots are in the Budget Tracker Screenshot folder.
+Screenshots are in the BT Screenshot folder located in the icons folder.